Alexyskoutnev/recode/README.md

 # ReCode: Reliable Recursive Self-Improvement

 Research harness for **Reliable RSI** — a system that self-improves a coding agent across economic value, truthfulness, instruction following, and safety.
-Targeting **COLM 2026** (San Francisco, Oct 6–9).

 ## Overview